+Capital risk

-Capital risk The Group defines its capital as the Group's total equity, including non-controlling interests.
-Its objectives when managing capital is to safeguard the Group's ability to continue as a going concern in order to provide returns for shareholders and to have available the necessary financial resources to allow the Group to finance the development of its litigation assets and to maintain sufficient financial resources to mitigate risks and unforeseen events, without need to raise further equity from shareholders.
+The Group defines its capital as the Group's total equity, including non-controlling interests.
+Its objectives when managing capital is to safeguard the Group's ability to continue to meet its obligations as they fall due, in order to provide returns for shareholders and to have available the necessary financial resources to allow the Group to finance the development of its litigation assets and to maintain sufficient financial resources to mitigate risks and unforeseen events, without need to raise further equity from shareholders.
 The Group will manage its capital base to source any future investment requirement from working capital realisation or other cash inflows and the proceeds from realisation of assets.
 It will use its planning cycle to manage capital risk, including conducting sensitivity and scenario testing on forecast capital and in assessing any new investment expenditure.